American Express Gold vs. Delta SkyMiles Gold: Which is Better in 2025?

 However, there is a lot of confusion online about the difference between these cards, as well as which is better for people looking to get extra benefits on Delta flights.
 It’s not too surprising that people struggle with choosing one of these cards—not only are the cards both made by American Express and have “gold” in the name, but they even look similar!

-These two cards are also positioned similarly by American Express and Delta as cards with good benefits but without any massive annual fees (e.g., $500+).
+These two cards are also positioned similarly by AmEx and Delta as cards with good benefits but without massive annual fees (e.g., $500+).
 Both cards are a middle option in their respective lines, with the AmEx Gold sitting between the Green and the Platinum and the Delta SkyMiles Gold between the cheaper Delta SkyMiles Blue and the more expensive Delta SkyMiles Platinum.
-Compared to the AmEx Platinum card and the Delta Platinum (AmEx clearly loves re-using their card names for Delta cards), both of these gold cards have substantially lower fees, are easier to be accepted for, but have fewer benefits.
+Compared to the AmEx Platinum card and the Delta Platinum (AmEx clearly loves re-using their card names for Delta cards), both of these gold cards have substantially lower fees, are generally easier to be accepted for, but have fewer benefits.

-However, despite their similarities in name, appearance, and position, these two credit cards are vastly different in both their uses and benefits!
-Therefore, we pulled from both the data and our personal experience to create an article that can help you figure out which of the cards makes more sense for you to add to your wallet.
-We will cover the travel perks, unique rewards, and downsides to both of these cards to help you make an informed decision!
-Whether you are a globetrotting enthusiast, a points newbie, or simply someone who loves golden credit cards, you can definitely get value from at least one of these two cards.
+We will cover the travel perks, unique rewards, and downsides to both of these cards to help you make an informed decision; whether you are a globetrotting enthusiast, a points newbie, or simply someone who loves golden credit cards, you can get value from at least one of these two cards.

 Now that we have the background out of the way, let’s start by looking at each of the cards individually: